FutuRaM-Project/.github/profile/README.md

 # FutuRaM

+**Most of the repositories in this organisation are private as the work is ongoing.
+At the end of the project, as much data and code will be made public as is legally permitted.**
+**If you are a FutuRaM stakeholder or consortium member and would like full access, please contact the administrator [Stewart Charles McDowall](s.c.mcdowall@cml.leidenuniv.nl)**

 [Official website](https://www.futuram.eu)

 FutuRaM will develop the Secondary Raw Materials knowledge base on the availability and recoverability of secondary raw materials (SRMs) within the European Union (EU), with a special focus on critical raw materials (CRMs).
 The project research will enable fact-based decision making for the recovery and use of SRMs within and outside the EU, and disseminate the data generated via an accessible knowledge base developed in the project.